Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 At Harmony Public Schools, the curriculum is designed to support all students in learning about STEM and understanding how things work in the natural world.
 The schools also work to build students into adults who will lead with courage, integrity, and kindness.
 Those core values inform the course work, projects, and extracurricular activities.

 The Harmony Public Schools curriculum is designed to give students a solid foundation of knowledge.
 Gifted and talented students are identified and offered enrichment, including pullout sessions and additional project time.
 Harmony welcomes students who are in need of special education and English language learners.
-Through the PATH program, teachers and leaders meet with parents at home visits to listen, build trust, and talk about students’ dreams for the future.
+Through the family engagement program, teachers and leaders meet with parents at home visits to listen, build trust, and talk about students’ dreams for the future.

+To build community and team spirit, Harmony Public Schools offer a wide range of athletics programs.
 At Harmony Science Academy—San Antonio, students can choose flag football, softball, basketball, cross country, volleyball, and soccer.
-Clubs at HSA include STEM activities like coding, Mathcounts, rocketry, and San Antonio Water System Impact Team, as well as liberal arts activities like creative writing, photography, water marbling art.
-There are multicultural activities like Japanese and Turkish language, and community oriented activities like service clubs and student council.
-Volunteer hours are required for high school graduation.
+Clubs at HSA include STEM activities like coding for First Tech Challenge (FTC) robotics, Health Occupation Students of America (HOSA), Mathcounts, Scholars In Motion (SIM), Drone Club, as well as liberal arts activities like theater.
+There are also community oriented activities like Service Leadership Society (SLS), student council, and College Readiness Leadership Program (CLRP).
+Volunteer hours are also required for high school graduation.

 Harmony Public Schools infographic biomedical science

 At Harmony School of Innovation—San Antonio, students can choose more than twenty academic, athletic, leadership, and social clubs which include a fitness club, basketball, art club, robotics, 3D design, and many more.
-Also, Harmony School of Innovation has a dedicated Makerspace area that encourages collaboration, fosters creativity, and builds critical thinking and decision-making skills.
+Also, Harmony School of Innovation has a dedicated makerspace area that encourages collaboration, fosters creativity, and builds critical thinking and decision-making skills.

 At Harmony School of Science—San Antonio, students can choose more than twenty academic, athletic, leadership, and social clubs which include soccer club, robotics, drone club, art club, gardening club, dance, art & craft, 3D design, and many more.
-Also, Harmony School of Science has a dedicated Makerspace area; phase II of the construction project includes athletic fields and a secondary school building.
+Also, Harmony School of Science has a dedicated makerspace area; phase II of the construction project includes athletic fields and a secondary school building.

 If you like what you have learned so far about Harmony Public Schools, we recommend that you apply for enrollment now.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current Harmony families.